 - Integrate your IT and marketing departments.
 Soon.
 Between the threat of cybercrime and the necessity for specific monitoring and implementation strategies, your IT department will be your new best friend.
 Those who use martech technology will now have increased reason to invest in and use secure and customized IT solutions to stay on the right side of the regulations — and the right side of the consumers’ trust.

-- Hire a Data Protection Office (DPO).
+- Hire a Data Protection Officer (DPO).
 The GDPR assigns liability to the data processors and controllers and does not require smaller operations to hire a data officer.
 But it’s an investment that’s worth some serious consideration.
 The potential damage to your company’s bottom line is not worth the risk.
 If nothing else, the GDPR has a singular message: Consumer information deserves to remain private.
 So anything you can do to stay in compliance will help you overall.

 - Complete a thorough audit, or Data Protection Impact Assessment (DPIA), of your current data security system.
 The best way to ensure compliance is to have an accurate assessment of your current data processes.
 That way you can identify high-risk areas and fix any potential problem areas before enforcement begins.